MohammedYazji/learning-journey/my_notes/JavaScript/0- 📘JavaScript Course Notes.md

 ## 📌 About This Repository

-This repo is part of my learning journey.
-I’m documenting everything I learn in JavaScript to deepen my understanding and to have a resource I can always refer back to.
+This repo is part of my learning journey as a developer.
+I'm documenting everything I learn in JavaScript — not only to deepen my own understanding, but also to build a reference I can always return to.

 Feel free to explore, fork, or suggest improvements!